Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 13. Esquivel: Artistry and Customization in Footwear Design

-George Esquivel is a top shoe designer and craftsman with a long list of celebrity clients.
-He has worked with Brad Pitt, Maddona, LeBron James, Elon Musk, Emma Stone, Gwen Stefani and more.
+George Esquivel is a top shoe designer and craftsman with many celebrity clients.
+He has worked with Brad Pitt, Madonna, LeBron James, Elon Musk, Emma Stone, Gwen Stefani, and more.

-The footwear designer has been making shoes in his Southern California garage since the mid-1990s, but it wasn’t until 2001 that he founded his footwear company, Esquivel.
+The footwear designer has been making shoes in his Southern California garage since the mid-1990s, but he didn’t found his footwear company, Esquivel, until 2001.

 George’s original styles were inspired by music and cars.
 He has also released art-inspired collections, which draw inspiration from workers who built the Empire State Building, Canadian-born architect Frank Gehry, and Austrian painter Egon Schiele.